Book publishing in Pakistan: Sindhi

-Munir Ahmad Badini

-90 novels were published in Balochi Language since 10 years,

-Most recent novel is "Bahisht-e-Doza" and it is 1200 pages long.

 English books

 Fiction

 It is very difficult to categorize writers in this genre.
 There are a few very good novel and short story writers who have won accolades not only nationally but also internationally, but it seems hard to draw the line between Pakistani and non-Pakistani writers here.
 The main problem being the fact that most of these writers are although born in Pakistan but they never really lived here and hence have no contact with their origins.

-Zulfikar Ghose’s Murder of Aziz Khan was the first cohesive modern English language novel published in 1967.
+Zulfikar Ghose's Murder of Aziz Khan was the first cohesive modern English language novel published in 1967.
 The plot no doubt was purely a Pakistani theme but the fact remains that Ghose never really did live here and the rest of his novels were set in South America.

 In 1980, renowned novelist, Bapsi Sidhwa published her first novel, The Crow Eaters, from England.
 Ms. Sidhwa is thus far considered to be amongst the best-known authors of Pakistani origin.

 Some of the best English literature came from expatriate Pakistanis in the West.
 One such author, Hanif Kureishi, wrote a haunting memoir, The Rainbow Sign (1986), trying to bring together the two worlds he lived in.
 Another, Aamer Hussein, wrote a series of acclaimed short story collections.

 English literature grew rapidly over the next few years and several writers came on the scene and won international awards.

 Adam ZameenZad, Hanif Kureishi, Nadeem Aslam and Bapsi Sidhwa all received several awards for their writings.

 In recent years, there has been a crop of younger writers.
 Amongst them are Bina Shah, Kamila Shamsie, Uzma Aslam Khan and Sehba Sarwar, all who have proved to be authors extraordinary.